devopsmalmo/meetups/README.md

 - [x] Ewelina Wilkosz, Let's talk CI/CD and DevOps with Jenkins.
 Interested in Multi-branch pipeline
 - [x] Fredrik Stål, Closing the Gaps with DevOps
 - [x] Jahid Shohel, 101 Docker and Kubernetes
-- [ ] Sami, GitOps your kubernetes deployments with Helm and Helmsman
+- [ ] Sami Alajrami, GitOps your kubernetes deployments with Helm and Helmsman

 ## Maintainers